laufergall/webscraping_workshop/workshop/task_01/task_01.md

 This is a cinema [website](https://www.berlin.de/kino/_bin/kinodetail.php/32139) with the cinema details and current cinema program (might be empty due to corona virus).
 In this example: "CineStar Cubix am Alexanderplatz", (cinema code: "32139").

-And [this website](http://web.archive.org/web/20191102035415/https://www.berlin.de/kino/_bin/kinodetail.php/32139) also corresponds to "CinemaxX Berlin", yet we get it from web.archive.org, from 2nd November 2019, so that we can scrape movie titles and show times.
+And [this website](http://web.archive.org/web/20191102035415/https://www.berlin.de/kino/_bin/kinodetail.php/32139) also corresponds to "CineStar Cubix am Alexanderplatz", yet we get it from web.archive.org, from 2nd November 2019, so that we can scrape movie titles and show times.
 Depending on when the particular cinema website was stored in web.archive.org, we might get movies from older dates for other cinemas.

 # Scraping politeness